Image default

-Pokemon has been around for a long time since 1996 to be exact, and in that time it has had its fair share of Pokemon controversies.
+Pokemon has been around for a long time, since 1996 to be exact, and in that time it has had its fair share of controversies.
 Pokemon is something that seems on the surface to be incredibly innocent and pure, but like most things, it has seen its issues.

-Some of the biggest Pokemon controversies revolve around fans feeling let down by the games, while others have a more sinister story.
+Some of these controversies revolve around fans feeling let down by the games, while others have a more sinister story.
+Below are some of the biggest controversies Pokemon has been subjected to.

 An episode in the Pokemon anime, titled Electric Soldier Porygon, had strobing effects that caused negative reactions in more than 700 people, including epileptic seizures, irritated eyes, and vomiting.

-As this episode caused adverse reactions from so many viewers, it was removed quickly and was never aired again.
-After this episode aired, the show went on a four-month hiatus, as well, making it a huge hit to Pokemon in comparison to its other controversies.
+As this episode caused adverse reactions in so many viewers, it was removed quickly and was never aired again.
+After this episode aired, the show went on a four month hiatus, as well, making it a huge hit to Pokemon in comparison to its other controversies.

 You can find the clip of the scene that caused these reactions on YouTube, but I would of course recommend against that.
 The clip has very fast, flashing, colorful lights and it seems a bit baffling now that no one originally noticed the issues that the episode might cause.